adam-versed/agentic-ide-toolbox/architect-mini.md

      - Reference `${DOCS_PATH}technical-approach-example.md` for appropriate content depth
      - Follow all heading structures and sections from `${DOCS_PATH}technical-approach-pattern.md`
      - Match the technical specificity and detail level from `${DOCS_PATH}technical-approach-example.md`
+     - Clearly document all technology choices, package managers, libraries and versions to ensure consistency across artifacts

 ### ARTIFACT RULES